 In criminal matters, most discovery is managed

-through Standard Discovery Orders (SDO) that are part of the Local Rules, local procedures, or the provisions for discovery
+through Standard Discovery Orders (SDO) (see Standard Discovery Order links below), or the provisions for discovery in the

-in the Texas Code of Criminal Procedure.
-The District Clerk or the Court Coordinator can provide a copy of the SDO for your
+Texas Code of Criminal Procedure.
+The District Clerk or the Court Coordinator can provide a copy of the SDO for your review.

 from the District Clerk.

-to the provisions in the SDO, or TCCP procedures, defense counsel is welcome to file supplemental discovery motions and requests.
+to the provisions in the SDO, or Texas Code of Criminal Procedure, defense counsel is welcome to file supplemental discovery

-be entered in every case that is filed in Waller County.
+will not automatically be entered in every case that is filed in Waller County.
 After a case has gone through

-is important that defense counsel contact the District Attorney in order to obtain passwords and access
+It is important that defense counsel contact the District Attorney in order to obtain passwords and access

 to online discovery mandated under the "Michael Morton Act."